numtel/zk-medianizer/README.md

   MedianLibrary.Data data;

   // Value must be >0, except if a value is already set,
-  // passing value of 0 will unset for that account. function set(address account, uint value) public {
+  // passing value of 0 will unset for that id. function set(uint256 id, uint value) public {
-    data.set(account, value);
+    data.set(id, value);
   }

   function median() public view returns (uint) {